neulab/explainaboard_web/README.md

 3. Generate code for API layer

    - Run `npm run gen-api-code` to generate code for api layer (both server and client).
 Please remember to run this whenever OpenAPI definition changes.
-     - We assume your computer already has `wget` and `realpath` command installed.
+     - We assume your computer already has `wget` command installed.
 If not found, please install by:
        - for `wget`
          - MacOS Users: `brew install wget`
          - Ubuntu Users: `sudo apt-get install wget`
-       - for `realpath`
-         - MacOS Users: `brew install coreutils`
-         - Ubuntu Users: `sudo apt-get install coreutils`

 4. Setup dev environment for the frontend
    1. Install project dependencies `npm install`